tapz/teslapizero/README.md

 Write
 ```

-Use Notepad in Windows or TextEdit in Mac.
-When saving files in Notepad, use quotes in the filename to prevent Notepad from adding the .txt extension.
+### Enable Secure Shell (SSH) login

+Remove and reinsert the memory card to the reader.

+Windows

+1. Open *Notepad*
-Write an empty text file named `"ssh"` to the root of the directory of the memory card.
+2. Save an empty file to the memory card (a drive called `boot`).
+Name the file as "ssh" (including the quotes to prevent Notepad from adding the .txt extension).

+Mac

+1. Open *Terminal*
+2. `touch /Volumes/boot/ssh`

 ### Setup Wi-Fi

-Create a text file named `"wpa_supplicant.conf"` to the root directory of the memory card with the following content.
+Create a text file named `"wpa_supplicant.conf"` to the memory card with the following content.
 Replace `wifiName` and `wifiPassword` with the name and password of you Wi-Fi.
+Mac: `nano /Volumnes/boot/wpa_supplicant.conf`.

 ```
 country=FI